-Located just 30 miles south of Washington, D.C., Prince William & Manassas, VA are where the nation’s history unfolded more than 150 years ago.
-They are also home to pristine state and national parks, historic towns and a wealth of other attractions that offer groups unique experiences not available to individual travelers.
+Located just 30 miles south of Washington, D.C., Prince William County and Manassas, Virginia are where the nation’s history unfolded more than 150 years ago.
+The area is also home to pristine state and national parks, historic towns and a wealth of other Virginia attractions.
+Discover unique group experiences not available to individual travelers.

 Civil War Buffs Have Plenty to See in Prince William & Manassas

-A plantation turned Civil War Hospital, Ben Lomond is now a hands-on museum where visitors can handle the tools doctors once used to treat the wounded and read the graffiti soldiers left behind.
+A plantation turned Civil War Hospital, Ben Lomond is now a hands-on museum where visitors can handle the tools doctors once used to treat the wounded.
+In addition, read the graffiti that soldiers left behind.
 The site is also home to the nation’s oldest, public antique rose garden and one of the only remaining public slave quarters in Northern Virginia.

-Liberia, another plantation home, was taken over during the Civil War and served as the headquarters for both Union and Confederate troops.
+Liberia, another plantation home, was taken over during the Civil War.
+It served as the headquarters for both Union and Confederate troops.

-Prince William & Manassas’ history spans well beyond the Civil War.
+Prince William and Manassas’ history spans well beyond the Civil War.
 It is also rich in military history and serves as the home of Quantico Marine Corps Base and the National Museum of the Marine Corps.
-The stunning, interactive museum allows groups to do everything from experience boot camp to board a helicopter headed to Vietnam- all for free.
+The stunning, interactive museum allows groups to do everything from experience boot camp to board a helicopter headed to Vietnam.
+Given that these Virginia attractions are free, they are perfect additions to your group’s itinerary.

 Prince William & Manassas Outdoor Exploration